 Hot coals covered by sand can retain an intense heat for up to 24 hours.
 Anyone who walks or falls on the hot coals can be severely burned and a child can sustain life-threatening burns.
 Hot coals should always be disposed of in designated containers at the beach or bay.

 Fireworks are illegal in San Diego County and extremely dangerous, especially those purchased in Mexico.
-Each year the UCSD Regional Burn Center treats patients who have suffered fire-works related injury, including from small fireworks called “poppers” that can explode in a child’s pocket and set the child’s clothes on fire, resulting in serious burns.
+Each year the UC San Diego Regional Burn Center treats patients who have suffered fire-works related injury, including from small fireworks called “poppers” that can explode in a child’s pocket and set the child’s clothes on fire, resulting in serious burns.

 Oil-filled lamps or torches on patios and backyards can cause life-threatening pneumonia in young children and adults if the fuel is inhaled.

-“A common source of exposure occurs when lamp oil or lighter fluid is placed in a drinking cup or other container in order to transfer it to the lamp, torch or barbecue,” said Richard Clark, M.D., UCSD Emergency Department and Medical Director, California Poison Control System (CPCS).
+“A common source of exposure occurs when lamp oil or lighter fluid is placed in a drinking cup or other container in order to transfer it to the lamp, torch or barbecue,” said Richard Clark, MD, UC San Diego Emergency Department and Medical Director, California Poison Control System (CPCS).